dragonflyoss/Dragonfly/CONTRIBUTING.md

 #### Commit Message

-Commit message could help reviewers better understand what is the purpose of submitted PR.
+Commit message could help reviewers better understand what the purpose of submitted PR is.
 It could help accelerate the code review procedure as well.
 We encourage contributors to use **EXPLICIT** commit message rather than ambiguous message.
 In general, we advocate the following commit message type:

 * docs: xxxx.
 For example, "docs: add docs about storage installation".
 * feature: xxxx.For example, "feature: make result show in sorted order".